-5. Based on the findings by SEBI, a Show Cause Notice dated August 05, 2022 (hereinafter referred to as "SCN") was issued by erstwhile AO to the Noticee under rule 4(1) of Rules to show cause as to why an inquiry should not be held and penalty, if any, should not be imposed upon him for the alleged violations of the provisions of regulations 3(a), (b), (c), (d), 4(1) and 4(2)(a) of the PFUTP Regulations.
+5. Based on the findings by SEBI, a Show Cause Notice dated August 08, 2022 (hereinafter referred to as "SCN") was issued by erstwhile AO to the Noticee under rule 4(1) of Rules to show cause as to why an inquiry should not be held and penalty, if any, should not be imposed upon it for the alleged violations of the provisions of regulations 3(a), (b), (c), (d), 4(1) and 4(2)(a) of the PFUTP Regulations.

 6. It was alleged in the SCN that the Noticee had entered into reversal and non-genuine trades and details of the trades including the trade dates, name of the counterparties, time, price and volume, etc., were provided to the Noticee as Annexure to the SCN.
 7. Vide Part B of above referred SCN, Noticee was informed that SEBI had introduced a Settlement Scheme, i.e., SEBI Settlement Scheme, 2022 (hereinafter referred to as "Settlement Scheme 2022") in terms of regulation 26 of the Securities and Exchange Board of India (Settlement Proceedings) Regulations, 2018 (hereinafter referred to as "Settlement Regulations").
 It was informed that the Settlement Scheme 2022 provides a one-time opportunity to the entities against whom proceedings were initiated and appeals against the said proceedings were pending.
 The scheme commenced from August 22, 2022 and remained open for a period of 3 months.
 Later, the applicable period of the Settlement Scheme 2022 was extended to January 21, 2023 by SEBI.
 The aforesaid SCN was issued through e-mail and Speed Post Acknowledgement Due (SPAD).
-8. Since Noticee did not avail the Settlement Scheme 2022, Noticee was provided with the opportunities of hearings on March 21, 2023 and May 15, 2023 before the erstwhile AO.
-However, Noticee failed to appear for the hearing on both the occasions.
-9. Subsequently, a Post SCN Intimation (hereinafter referred to as "PSI") dated March 06, 2024, was issued to the Noticee by erstwhile AO through e-mail and SPAD at the addresses available on record wherein it was stated that SEBI had offered another Settlement Scheme, i.e., SEBI Settlement Scheme, 2024 (hereinafter referred to as "Settlement Scheme 2024") in terms of regulation 26 of Settlement Regulations.
+8. Since Noticee did not avail the Settlement Scheme 2022, Noticee was provided an opportunity of hearing on June 19, 2023 before the erstwhile AO vide hearing notice dated June 07, 2023.
+The hearing notice issued through SPAD returned undelivered with the remark, "Insufficient Address".
+Further, Noticee failed to appear for the hearing.
+9. Subsequently, a Post SCN Intimation (hereinafter referred to as "PSI") dated March 06, 2024, was issued to the Noticee by erstwhile AO wherein it was stated that SEBI had offered another Settlement Scheme, i.e., SEBI Settlement Scheme,

+2024 (hereinafter referred to as "Settlement Scheme 2024") in terms of regulation 26 of Settlement Regulations.
 The applicable period of the said scheme was March 11, 2024 to May 10, 2024.
 Later, the applicable period of the Settlement Scheme 2024 was extended to June 10, 2024 by SEBI.
-However, PSI dated March 06, 2024 issued through SPAD returned undelivered with the remark, "Left".
+However, PSI dated March 06, 2024 issued through SPAD returned undelivered.

 10. It is observed that Noticee did not avail the Settlement Scheme 2024 and accordingly, the adjudication proceedings against the Noticee were resumed.

-11. Pursuant to appointment of the undersigned as AO, in terms of rule 7(3) of the Rules, the SCN and hearing notice were served upon the Noticee by way of publication in newspapers where the Noticee was last known to have resided.
+11. Pursuant to appointment of the undersigned as AO, in terms of rule 7(3) of the Rules, the SCN and hearing notice were served upon the Noticee by way of publication in newspapers where the registered office of the Noticee is located.
 The notice regarding issuance of SCN and the hearing notice was published in the following manner on July 10, 2025: